I think I have AFB

 I THINK I HAVE AFB STEPS TO TAKE:

 1 Download the AFB App and progress through the steps

 2 Visit disease inspection diagnosis page on our website Disease Inspection Diagnosis

 3 If you consider upon your research that you have AFB, you need to destroy the hive within 7 days in the approved manner and notify the Management Agency within 7 days in writing by using the form Reporting AFB Form or online via this link.

-If you are not sure, please contact an Apicultural Officer, detailed below:
+If you are not sure, please contact our Operations Manager, details are below: